pytorchbearer/torchbearer/docs/examples/gan.rst

 Loss
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since our loss is complicated in this example, we shall forgo the basic loss criterion used in normal torchbearer models.
+Since our loss computation in this example is complicated, we shall forgo the basic loss criterion used in normal torchbearer models.
-Instead we use a callback to provide the loss.
-Since this callback is very simple we can use callback decorators on a function (which takes state) to tell torchbearer when it should be called.
+Instead we use a callback to provide the loss, in this case we use the :func:`.add_to_loss` callback decorator.
+This decorates a function that returns a loss and automatically adds this to the main loss in training and validation.

 .. literalinclude:: /_static/examples/gan.py
    :language: python
-   :lines: 105-112
+   :lines: 105-111

-Note that we have summed the separate discriminator and generator losses since their graphs are separated, this is allowable.
+Note that we have summed the separate discriminator and generator losses, since their graphs are separated, this is allowable.

 Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^